Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: beyond binning

 This completes the proof for the case $\P_{P}((X,Y)\in B)>\delta$.
 Now suppose instead that $\P_{P}((X,Y)\in B)=\delta$.
 Since $P_X$ (and therefore, also $P$) is nonatomic, we can construct a nested sequence of sets $B_1 \supseteq B_2 \supseteq \dots \supseteq B$, for which $P(B_i)>\delta$ for all $i$, and $P(B_i\backslash B)\rightarrow0$.
 By the work above, then, it holds that

 for all $i$.
 Taking a limit proves the desired result: we have

 for each $i$, and taking $i\rightarrow\infty$ completes the proof. \end{proof}

 Next, we need to prove the sample--resample lemma. \begin{proof}[Proof of Lemma~\ref{lem:sample-resample}] This proof follows by simply bounding the difference between sampling with and without replacement.
 First, if $M<m$ then the result holds trivially, so we can assume $M\geq m$ from this point on.
-Observe that drawing $m$ i.i.d.\ samples from $P$ is equivalent to sampling $m$ times without replacement from the list $(X^{(1)},Y^{(1)}),\dots,(X^{(M)},Y^{(M)})$---or more formally, \begin{enumerate} \item Sample $(X^{(1)},Y^{(1)}),\dots,(X^{(M)},Y^{(M)})\iidsim P$; \item Sample indices $k_1,\dots,k_m\in\{1,\dots,M\}$, uniformly without replacement; \item Define $(X_i,Y_i) = (X^{(k_i)},Y^{(k_i)})$ for each $i\in[n]$. \end{enumerate} On the other hand, by definition of $Q$, sampling a dataset from $Q$ is equivalent to the following: \begin{enumerate} \item Sample $(X^{(1)},Y^{(1)}),\dots,(X^{(M)},Y^{(M)})\iidsim P$; \item Sample indices $k_1,\dots,k_m\in\{1,\dots,M\}$, uniformly with replacement; \item Define $(X_i,Y_i) = (X^{(k_i)},Y^{(k_i)})$ for each $i\in[n]$. \end{enumerate} The only difference between these two constructions lies in whether the indices $k_1,\dots,k_m$ are sampled without replacement (in the first procedure, while constructing a draw from $P^m$), or with replacement (in the second procedure, while constructing a draw from $Q$).
-Therefore, the total variation distance between these two procedures is simply the total variation distance for sampling with versus without replacement (when drawing $m$ samples from a finite population of size $M$).
-This is bounded by the probability of observing any duplicate values when sampling with replacement, i.e.,
+Observe that drawing $m$ i.i.d.\ samples from $P$ is equivalent to sampling $m$ times without replacement from the list $Z^{(1)},\dots,Z^{(M)}$---or more formally, \begin{enumerate} \item Sample $Z^{(1)},\dots,Z^{(M)}\iidsim P$; \item Sample indices $k_1,\dots,k_m\in\{1,\dots,M\}$, uniformly without replacement; \item Define $Z_i = Z^{(k_i)}$ for each $i\in[m]$. \end{enumerate} On the other hand, by definition of $Q$, sampling a dataset from $Q$ is equivalent to the following: \begin{enumerate} \item Sample $Z^{(1)},\dots,Z^{(M)}\iidsim P$; \item Sample indices $k_1,\dots,k_m\in\{1,\dots,M\}$, uniformly with replacement; \item Define $Z_i = Z^{(k_i)}$ for each $i\in[m]$. \end{enumerate} The only difference between these two constructions lies in whether the indices $k_1,\dots,k_m$ are sampled without replacement (in the first procedure, while constructing a draw from $P^m$), or with replacement (in the second procedure, while constructing a draw from $Q$).
+Therefore, the total variation distance between these two procedures is bounded by the total variation distance for sampling with versus without replacement (when drawing $m$ samples from a finite population of size $M$).
+This is given by the probability of observing any duplicate values when sampling with replacement, which can be bounded as

 where we are using the fact that, for the $i$th draw, the probability of drawing an index $k_i$ that we have seen before is at most $\frac{i-1}{M}$. \end{proof}

 We conclude this section with a proof of the hardness result of Theorem~\ref{thm:hardness-test-conditional-coverage-relaxed}.
 This proof is essentially a technical calculation that leverages the result of Lemma~\ref{lemma_for_thm:hardness-test-conditional-coverage-relaxed} above; we include it for completeness. \begin{proof}[Proof of Theorem~\ref{thm:hardness-test-conditional-coverage-relaxed}] We begin by defining a probability